nextflow-io/summit-website/src/content/people/paolo-di-tommaso/index.md

   image: ../../../images/share/barcelona/speaker-paolo-di-tommaso.jpg
 attending: Both
 ---
-Paolo is the CTO and co-founder of Seqera Labs.
+Paolo is the CTO and co-founder of Seqera.
 He is a computer scientist with a strong interest in high-throughput scientific computing, data-intensive applications, parallel programming, cloud computing and containerisation technologies.
 He has broad experience as a software engineer and software architect in life science and healthcare applications.
 He is an open-source advocate and the creator and maintainer of the Nextflow workflow system.